Spanish aircraft carrier Príncipe de Asturias: Aircraft

-The ship supports 12 AV-8B Harrier II Bravo or AV-8B Harrier II Plus aircraft.
-The carrier also has facilities to support helicopters, usually 6 Sikorsky Sea King SH-3H, 4 Agusta-Bell AB-212 and 2 Sikorsky SH-3 AEW (Airborne Early Warning) helicopters.
+The ship supported 12 AV-8B Harrier II Bravo or AV-8B Harrier II Plus aircraft.
+The carrier also had facilities to support helicopters, usually 6 Sikorsky Sea King SH-3H, 4 Agusta-Bell AB-212 and 2 Sikorsky SH-3 AEW (Airborne Early Warning) helicopters.

-The ship supports a maximum of 29 fixed wing and rotary wing aircraft with up to 12 on deck and 17 aircraft in the hangar.
+The ship supported a maximum of 29 fixed wing and rotary wing aircraft with up to 12 on deck and 17 aircraft in the hangar.
 The hangar which measures 2,398 m^{2} is accessed by two flight deck lifts.
-The 5,100 m² flight deck is 176 m in length.
-Operating V/STOL aircraft, the carrier has the characteristic "ski-jump" (12° here), with the runway slightly off the longitudinal axis, tilted portside.
+The 5,100 m² flight deck was 176 m in length.
+Operating V/STOL aircraft, the carrier had the characteristic "ski-jump" (12° here), with the runway slightly off the longitudinal axis, tilted portside.

 Withdrawal

 In May 2012 rumours emerged that Príncipe de Asturias could be withdrawn from active service and placed in a state of "restrictive standby" along with two of the Santa Maria-class frigates, due to the financial pressures on the Spanish government.
 Annual operating costs for the carrier and its air group reached €100 million.
 Any decision on the fate of the vessel would have to be taken at the highest possible level due to the status of the ship as the flagship of the Spanish Navy.

 In November 2012, her decommissioning was confirmed.
 The official decommissioning ceremony was held on 6 February 2013.
 Aviation capability is being provided by the landing helicopter dock ship Juan Carlos I. On September 29, 2016, the decommissioning was provisionally awarded to the joint venture formed by the Spanish company Surus Inversa and its Turkish partner for €2.4 million, with plans to be scrapped at the Turkish company's facilities in Aliağa.
 On August 9, 2017, she departed for the Turkish port of Aliağa to be dismantled throughout 2018.